f3rs3n/VREC-dat-filter/README.md

 ## 7. Matching Strategy and Accuracy

-This script uses a two-stage process with the `fuzz.WRatio` algorithm:
+This script uses a multi-stage process with fuzzy matching:

-1.  **Finding Potential Matches:** It compares every cleaned DAT title against every cleaned web title.
-If the `WRatio` score is greater than or equal to the specified `--threshold`, the DAT game is considered a *potential* match for that web title.
+1.  **Stage 1 (Finding High Matches):** Compares every cleaned DAT title against every cleaned web title using `fuzz.WRatio`.
+If the score is >= `--threshold`, it also calculates `fuzz.token_sort_ratio` and stores both scores along with the DAT game element, associated with the web title.
-2.  **Selecting the Best Match:** For each web title, the script looks at all its potential DAT matches found in stage 1.
-It selects the DAT game with the **highest `WRatio` score** as the "best match" for that web title.
+2.  **Stage 2 (Automatic Best Match Selection):** For each web title, it examines the high-scoring candidates found in Stage 1.
+It sorts these candidates first by `WRatio` score (highest first), then by `TokenSortRatio` score (highest first) as a tie-breaker.
+The top candidate after this sort is selected as the "best match".
-3.  **Multi-Disc Handling:** If the selected best match is identified as "(Disc 1)", the script also checks the *other potential matches for the same web title*.
-If any of those other matches are also discs (Disc 2, Disc 3, etc.) of the *exact same base game name* (comparing names with disc info removed), they are *also* kept.
+3.  **Stage 2 (Multi-Disc Auto-Add):** If the selected best match is identified as "(Disc 1)", the script checks the other high-scoring candidates *for the same web title*.
+If any represent subsequent discs (Disc 2, 3, etc.) of the *exact same base game name*, they are automatically added alongside Disc 1.
-4.  **Final Output:** Only the selected best matches (and their associated multi-discs) are included in the final filtered DAT file.

-### Why `WRatio`?
-It's a more sophisticated algorithm than simple ratio, attempting to handle different kinds of string variations using weighting and heuristics.
-However, as observed, it can sometimes produce unintuitive scores, especially giving high scores for partial matches involving common words or numbers.
+4.  **Stage 3 (Optional Interactive Review):** If `-ir` is used, this stage addresses web titles left unmatched after Stage 2.
+    * It finds all DAT games discarded previously.
+    * It compares the unmatched web title against *each* discarded DAT game, calculating both `WRatio` and `TokenSortRatio`.
+    * It presents a list of candidates where *both* scores meet the `INTERACTIVE_LOW_THRESHOLD` (default 51).
+    * The user can select one candidate from the list.
+If Disc 1 is selected, subsequent discs from the *presented candidate list* are automatically added.
+5.  **Final Output:** The filtered DAT includes games selected in Stage 2 plus any games manually selected (including auto-added discs) in Stage 3.

+### Algorithm Notes (`WRatio`, `TokenSortRatio`)
+-   `WRatio` is used as the primary score due to its general robustness but can sometimes give unintuitively high scores for partially similar titles (e.g., those sharing numbers or specific words like "Rage").
+-   `TokenSortRatio` is used as a tie-breaker in Stage 2 and a secondary filter in Stage 3.
+It handles word order differences better than simple ratio but is less complex than `WRatio`.
+-   The `--threshold` only applies to the initial `WRatio` comparison in Stage 1.
+The interactive stage uses the separate `INTERACTIVE_LOW_THRESHOLD` for both algorithms.

-### Threshold Importance
+### Tuning
-The `--threshold` (`-t`) value (default 90) remains crucial.
-It determines the **minimum quality** required for a DAT game to even be considered a potential candidate in Stage 1.
--   **Increase threshold** (e.g., `-t 95`): Stricter filtering in Stage 1.
-Fewer candidates reach Stage 2, reducing chances of a slightly wrong title being selected as "best" if the true match scores just below 95.
-Higher risk of missing valid matches if they score below the threshold.
--   **Decrease threshold** (e.g., `-t 85`): Looser filtering in Stage 1.
-More candidates reach Stage 2.
-Increases the chance that the correct match (even if scoring lower, like 88) is included in the potential list, allowing Stage 2 to pick it if it's the highest scorer *in that list*.
-Also increases the risk that unrelated games pass the threshold and potentially get selected in Stage 2 if they happen to score highest for a given web title.

-Experimentation may be needed.
-Using a 1G1R DAT helps minimize ambiguity.
+-   Adjust `--threshold` (`-t`) to control the strictness of the *automatic* matching.
+Higher values are stricter.
+-   The interactive mode (`-ir`) helps catch specific cases missed by automatic matching (like regional titles with low scores) but requires user intervention.
+The fixed low threshold of 51 for the interactive filter aims to balance showing potential matches without being overwhelming, but might still show some noise or miss very low-scoring correct matches.

 ## 8. Examples

-* Basic usage (Checks base URL only, default output name):
+* Basic usage (Automatic matching only):
     ```bash
     python vrec_filter.py "Sony - PlayStation (1G1R).dat" -u "[https://vsrecommendedgames.miraheze.org/wiki/PlayStation](https://vsrecommendedgames.miraheze.org/wiki/PlayStation)"
     ```
-* Processing base URL AND its '/Japan' variant, specifying output file:
+* Automatic matching + '/Japan' variant, specifying output file:
     ```bash
     python vrec_filter.py "Sony - PlayStation (1G1R).dat" "My Filtered PSX.dat" -u "[https://vsrecommendedgames.miraheze.org/wiki/PlayStation](https://vsrecommendedgames.miraheze.org/wiki/PlayStation)" -j
     ```
-* Processing base URL AND '/Homebrew' AND '/Japan' for SNES, with 88% threshold and saving a detailed log file:
+* Automatic matching + '/Homebrew' + '/Japan' for SNES, 88% threshold, saving log:
     ```bash
     python vrec_filter.py "input/snes_1g1r.dat" "output/snes_filtered.dat" -u "[https://vsrecommendedgames.miraheze.org/wiki/SNES](https://vsrecommendedgames.miraheze.org/wiki/SNES)" -hb -j -t 88 --log-file snes_filter.log
     ```